-A resolution will be proposed at the Annual General Meeting, to authorise the Directors, generally and unconditionally, to allot ordinary shares up to an aggregate nominal amount of £585,800 for the period from June 2013 to the conclusion of the Group's 2014 Annual General Meeting.
+A resolution will be proposed at the Annual General Meeting, to authorise the Directors, generally and unconditionally, to allot ordinary shares up to an aggregate nominal amount of \pounds 585,800 for the period from June 2014 to the conclusion of the Group's 2015 Annual General Meeting.

 A resolution will be proposed, as a special resolution, authorising the Directors to allot ordinary shares for cash other than in accordance with section 561 of the Companies Act 2006.
 Section 561(1) provides pre-emption rights for Shareholders when shares are issued for cash.
 The number of shares that may be so allotted will be restricted to 1,401,200 being 10% of the current issued share capital.
-The disapplication of Section 561 of the Companies Act 2006 will be limited in time and will expire at the same time as the authority to allot.
+The disapplication of Section 561 of the Companies Act 2006 will be limited in time and will expire at the same time as the authority to allot

 The usual ordinary business will be considered, including receipt of the Group's Report and Financial Statements and re-appointing Grant Thornton UK LLP as auditor.
-A resolution will be proposed to re-elect Nicholas Parrish who was elected to the Board during the period since the 2012 Annual General Meeting, and Keith Benham who retires by rotation in accordance with the Company's Articles of Association and who, being eligible, offers himself for re-election.
+A resolution will be proposed to re-elect Robert Peel and Norbert Petersen who retire by rotation in accordance with the Company's Articles of Association and who, being eligible, offer themselves for re-election.